ANDY HARGREAVES + DENNIS SHIRLEY

 The summit is among the latest collaborations in a decade-long research partnership between Hargreaves and Shirley, both of whom are experts in educational change and leadership and teacher development.
 Their research on international longitudinal studies on school improvement and their award-winning 2012 book The Global Fourth Way: The Quest for Educational Excellence have earned the attention and respect of educators worldwide.

-The pre-conference at “The Whole Child, Whole Person Summit,” says Hargreaves, the Thomas More Brennan Chair in Education at the Lynch School, will bring together prominent scholars, policymakers, and other experts who are “leading, thinking, and practicing” in the areas of emotional, social, and educational well-being and whole-child and whole-person development.
-The goal, he explains, will be to shape an agenda for future research in the field.
+The pre-conference at “The Whole Child, Whole Person Summit,” says Hargreaves, the Thomas More Brennan Chair in Education at the Lynch School, brought together prominent scholars, policymakers, and other experts who are “leading, thinking, and practicing” in the areas of emotional, social, and educational well-being and whole-child and whole-person development.
+The goal, he explains, was to shape an agenda for future research in the field.

-The main two-day conference will also emphasize collaboration and discussion “to open up rich conversations about change,” according to Shirley.
-Hargreaves anticipates that each attendee will leave the conference with an individualized action plan.
+The main two-day conference also emphasized collaboration and discussion “to open up rich conversations about change,” according to Shirley.
+Hargreaves challenged each attendee to leave the conference with an individualized action plan.

-Yong Zhao, a Foundation Distinguished Professor of the Department of Educational Leadership and Policy Studies at the University of Kansas School of Education and an authority on the impact of technology and globalization on education, will deliver a keynote address, as will Beatriz Pont, senior education policy analyst for the Organisation for Economic Co-operation and Development’s Education Directorate, and Peter DeWitt, an internationally recognized workshop leader and expert on educational leadership.
-Hargreaves will present “Whole, Well, and Together: The Case for Collaborative Professionalism” and Shirley, “The New Imperatives of Educational Change.”
+Yong Zhao, a Foundation Distinguished Professor of the Department of Educational Leadership and Policy Studies at the University of Kansas School of Education and an authority on the impact of technology and globalization on education, delivered a keynote address, as did Beatriz Pont, senior education policy analyst for the Organisation for Economic Co-operation and Development’s Education Directorate, and Peter DeWitt, an internationally recognized workshop leader and expert on educational leadership.
+Hargreaves presented “Whole, Well, and Together: The Case for Collaborative Professionalism” and Shirley, “The New Imperatives of Educational Change.”